feizc/MLE-LLaMA/README.md

 # MLE-LLaMA: Multi-Language Enhanced LLaMA

 This project aims to make LLaMa understand Chinese, and can generate fluency chinese.
+We are inspired that LLaMa have learned good English expression and a little alignment prompt can makes it capture Chinese.

 - [X] Token vocabulary support for multi-language.
 We found that llama tokenizer naturally support for Chinese.
 - [X] Fine-tuning llama script.